FaKod/neo4j-scala/README.md

 domain-specific simplified language.
 It is written in Scala and is intended to be used in other Scala projects.

 This wrapper is mostly based on the work done by [Martin Kleppmann](http://twitter.com/martinkl) in his [Scala implementation of RESTful JSON HTTP resources on top of the Neo4j graph database and Jersey](http://github.com/ept/neo4j-resources) project.
-I thought it'd be useful  to extract the Neo4j DSL into a separate project, and Marting agreed to this.

 Building